lucee/lucee-docs/docs/03.reference/02.tags/mediaplayer/_attributes/name.md

-Name of the media player. the name attribute is required when you invoke JavaScript functions.
+Name of the media player.
+The name attribute is required when you invoke JavaScript functions.